 Pull Assemblies are used when the transmission of force is needed in only one direction.
 Think of the hood release on your car.

-- Cable Material: galvanized steel or stainless steel
+Galvanized steel or stainless steel

-- Cable Construction: typically these assemblies are made of 7 x 19 (most flexible), 7 x 7, or 1 x 19 (least flexible) cables
+Typically, these assemblies are made of 7 x 19 (most flexible), 7 x 7, or 1 x 19 (least flexible) cables

-- Length: there really isn’t a minimum or maximum length, just let us know your application
+There really isn’t a minimum or maximum length, just let us know your application

 Maybe you’re looking for more than push pull controls.
 If so, you’ve come to the right place!
-At Tyler Madison, we also manufacture things like wire rope lanyards, wire rope assemblies, conduits, terminals and other related hardware.
+At Tyler Madison, we also manufacture things like wire rope lanyards, wire rope cable assemblies, conduits, terminals and other related wire rope hardware.
 No matter that type of mechanical product that you are building or fixing, it’s likely that you can find all of the cable and wire rope you need at Tyler Madison.
 Our advanced machining techniques and skilled team even make us capable of manufacturing complex custom parts for you.

 About Tyler Madison